CodeEditorLand/Land/README.md

 ## Funding & Acknowledgements 🙏🏻

-**Land** is proud to be an open-source endeavor.
-Our journey is significantly supported by:
+**Land** 🏞️ is proud to be an open-source endeavor.
+Our journey is significantly supported by the organizations and projects that believe in the future of open-source software.

 This project is funded through
 [NGI0 Commons Fund](https://nlnet.nl/commonsfund), a fund established by